satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 }
 ```

-This avoids the need to refactor your code to ESM.
+This avoids the need to refactor all of your code to ESM, and gradually migrate to ESM over time by adding ESM-only exports in the wrapper.
+This also avoids [the dual package hazard](#dual-package-hazard).

 However, this approach has a few downsides:

-- The ESM wrapper needs to be maintained manually, so it can be error-prone.
+- The ESM wrapper needs to be maintained manually, so it can be error-prone to keep it in sync with the CommonJS code.
 - Since our code is still written in CommonJS, we don't get the benefits of ESM like tree-shaking with bundlers.

 ### Separate ESM and CommonJS builds